CFGB-FM

 CFGB-FM is a radio station broadcasting on 89.5 MHz (FM) from Happy Valley-Goose Bay, Newfoundland and Labrador, Canada, and is the local Radio One station of the Canadian Broadcasting Corporation, serving as that network's primary outlet in Labrador.
-A shortwave relay, CKZN rebroadcasts CFGB's signal to remote areas of Labrador.
+A shortwave relay, CKZN, rebroadcasts CFGB's signal to remote areas of Labrador.

 History

-CFGB launched on February 23, 1953 on 1340 AM.
+CFGB launched on February 23, 1953, on 1340 AM.
 It was originally operated by the Royal Canadian Air Force.
-It was taken over by the CBC on February 23, 1959 and became part of the CBC Northern Radio Service.
+It was taken over by the CBC on February 23, 1959, and became part of the CBC Northern Radio Service.
 The station received CBC news and topical programs by relaying the signal from CBA in Sackville, New Brunswick.
 Tapes recorded in Montreal were also flown in on regular airline flights.
 Eventually the station was linked into the primary CBC network feed.

 In 1985, CFGB moved to 89.5 FM.
 The call sign then changed to CFGB-FM.

 Local programming

-CFGB produces its own local morning show, Labrador Morning hosted by Janice Goudie.
+CFGB produces its own local morning show, Labrador Morning hosted by Rhivu Rashid.
 CBDQ-FM in Labrador City also contributes reports.

 For the remainder of local programming blocks within the CBC Radio One schedule, CFGB broadcasts programming from CBN in St. John's.

 Transmitters

 The callsign CBND was used by a former low-power AM rebroadcasting transmitter in Flower's Cove, which had operated at 790 kHz in 1972 to rebroadcast the programming of CBN.
 In 1968, CBND was approved to move from 600 kHz to 920 kHz according to the Canadian Communications Foundation's CBN website.
-Its unknown when CBND signed on in Flower's Cove and when it left the air, however, there's a CBND-FM currently operating at 105.1 MHz in Postville rebroadcasting CFGB-FM.
+Its unknown when CBND signed on in Flower's Cove and when it left the air, however, there is a CBND-FM currently operating at 105.1 MHz in Postville rebroadcasting CFGB-FM.

 On October 16, 2013, the CRTC approved the CBC's application to convert CBNK 570 to 93.9 MHz, broadcasting with an average effective radiated power of 50 watts (non-directional antenna with an effective height of antenna above average terrain of 19.1 metres).
 After CBNK's move to FM, the call sign was changed to CFGB-FM-1.

 On May 24, 2016, the CBC applied to convert CBNZ 740 to 95.1 MHz with 50 watts of power (average and maximum ERP).
 Antenna height will be -29.63 metres with a non-directional radiation pattern.
 The CRTC approved the CBC's application to move CBNZ to 95.1 FM on September 7, 2016.